 Studies by the technology research firm Gartner show that, by 2020, technology will eliminate 1.8 million jobs in the United States and, in turn, change the way we work.
 To stay afloat, each and every one of us “will have to apply creativity, critical thinking and constant upskilling to solve complex problems”.

-In a world of disruptive innovation, the ability to be a Creative Problem Solver will become one of the most sought-after traits in business and one of the biggest competitive advantages any company and individual can possess.
+In a world of disruptive innovation, the ability to use your creativity to Problem Solve will become one of the most sought-after traits in business and one of the biggest competitive advantages any company and individual can possess.

-To prepare for these changes, here are seven behaviors to help unleash your creative juices:
+To prepare for these changes, here are seven behaviours to help unleash your creativity:

 - Give Yourself Time To Think – Most CEOs consider Time to be the number one barrier to innovation.
 Indeed, most of us hear ourselves saying “I don’t have time to think.”
 Give yourself some breathing space!
 At Google, engineers have 20% of their time set aside for thinking.
 Steve Jobs used to go for a walk to think.
 At Disney, we would often go on our favorite attraction at the theme park.
 And the most prolific innovator of the 20th century, Thomas Edison, used napping to give himself time to think.
 He would fall asleep in his armchair with a penny between his knees and a tin tray on the floor.
 As he drifted off to sleep, his muscles would relax, the penny would drop and he would wake up and write down whatever he was thinking, hence the expression “When the penny drops.”
 Give yourself time to experience that eureka moment of brilliance!